JV456/DBPal/README.md

-# 🧠 DBPal — Chat Naturally with Your Database, Powered by AI
+# 🧠 DBPal — Chat Naturally with Your Database

 > **Ask questions in plain English.
 Get instant SQL, visualizations, insights, and forecasts — no coding needed.**